connekitius/unibot/README.md

-# Unibot
+# 🌌 Unibot
+## ❔ What is Unibot?

-This is is a Discord bot with many Features
+Unibot is a Discord bot built in Python, primarly built as a means of school project.

-To use a command use "$$"

-Features:
-- ChatBot: Use the command $$chat (your message here)
+## ❔ How should/do we use Unibot?
+---
+Prefix: $$
+---